port-labs/port-docs/docs/guides-and-tutorials/automated-slack-alert-for-old-prs.md

 import PortTooltip from "/src/components/tooltip/tooltip.jsx"

-# Send a Slack message when a PR is open for more than 3 days
+#  Automated Slack Alert for Old PRs

-This automation sends a Slack message when a Pull Request (PR) has been open for more than 3 days, helping teams stay informed and ensuring that PRs are reviewed and merged in a timely manner.
+This automation helps you set up a Slack notification for Pull Requests (PRs) that have been open longer than a specified time.
+While this guide uses 3 days as an example, you can customize the timeframe to suit your needs, ensuring that your team stays on top of PRs and keeps the review process moving smoothly.

 ## Prerequisites